Plutonium(III) chloride: Handling and storage

 As with all plutonium compounds, it is subject to control under the Nuclear Non-Proliferation Treaty.
 Due to the radioactivity of plutonium, all of its compounds, PuCl3 included, are warm to the touch.
 Such contact is not recommended, since touching the material may result in serious injury.
+Due to plutonium(III) chloride's high hygroscopicity, it must be kept in an controlled, dehumidified atmosphere.